Tyler O'Neill Preview, Player Props: Cardinals vs. Braves

-On Wednesday, Tyler O'Neill (.515 slugging percentage in past 10 games, including two home runs) and the St. Louis Cardinals face the Atlanta Braves, whose starting pitcher will be Spencer Strider.
-First pitch is at 7:20 PM ET.
+Tyler O'Neill -- with a slugging percentage of .515 in his past 10 games, including two home runs -- will be in action for the St. Louis Cardinals against the Atlanta Braves, with Max Fried on the hill, on September 7 at 7:20 PM ET.

-In his last game, he notched a home run while going 3-for-4 against the Braves.
+In his most recent game, he had three hits (going 3-for-4 with a home run and two RBI) against the Braves.

 Tyler O'Neill Game Info & Props vs. the Braves